PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

 - ***unknown nature of the signal***, since BOLD effect is not entirely understood.

-Let's investigate effects of those factors on classification performance with simple examples.
+Let's investigate effects of some of those factors on classification performance with simple examples.

 Hypothesis Testing